cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers/index.md

 dotnet_diagnostic.VSTHRD114.severity = error
 ```

-It looks like the best choice here is `VSTHRD114` because is able to detect issue for `Task` as well as for `Task<TResult>` and provides a code fix for both cases.
+Right now, non of the analyzers is able to detect all three cases so we should go with one of two combinations: `RCS1210` with `VSTHRD114` or `RCS1210` with `MA0022`.

 ### 11. Asynchronous method names should end with Async